Organize your stay - Bordeaux Montaigne University v1.2

 Evaluation and gradation

-You will be evaluated during the whole semester by every teacher who will have defined the evaluations modality at the start of the first class.
-There won’t be a need to participate to the final exams of the semester (January, April or June).
+You will be evaluated during the whole semester by every teacher who will have defined the evaluations modalities at the start of the first class.
+There will be no need to participate in the final exams, which take place at the end of the semester (January, April or June for the second session).

 Conversion table: